pygame-community/pygame-geometry/docs/polygon.rst

         | :sl:`removes and returns a vertex from the polygon`
         | :sg:`pop_vertex(index) -> (x, y)`

-        Removes and returns vertex at the given index from the `Polygon`, but only if it has more than three vertices already.
+        Removes and returns the vertex at the given index from the `Polygon`, but only if it has more than three vertices already.
 Returns the removed vertex as a tuple.

         .. note::